October 2013 - southwestern Japan (the castle tour)

 Learned Red Sox lost game 3 after we came back to the hotel from Miyajima.

 A word about Hotel Granvia in Japan, it is a modern 4-star hotel chain owned by JR (Japan Railways).
 A hotel Granvia is usually located on top of a JR train station.
 We booked our Hotel Granvia Hiroshima via booking.com for about $123 USD/night (including 5% VAT and 10% service charge, but without breakfast).
 This rate was lower than the rate posted on Hotel Granvia's own website.
 We liked it and will not hesitate to stay at another Hotel Granvia in Japan.
-Incidentally, a very popular Hotel Granvia is in Kyoto, right on top of the Kyoto JR station.
-Additionally, Kyoto also has a brand new Dormy Inn Premium Kyoto Ekimae, near Kyoto train station.
-So now you have at least two hotel options should you decide to visit Kyoto.
+Incidentally, In Kyoto there is a very popular (but pricy) Hotel Granvia right on top of the Kyoto train station.

 Day 6 - To Osaka with a stop at Hemiji Photo (10/28/2013, Monday):